 Either way… there has been a kink in the plan, and you must adapt to something new.

 The same thing can happen with infants who bottlefeed.

 You put all this thought into getting this certain bottle with a snazzy nipple, research the formula, and pick the one you think is best.

 Then you bring the baby home, and guess what…

 Yup, he/she despises that nipple and refuses to use it.

 Or your baby is colicky and needs a different type of bottle.

-Or it spits up the formula you meticulously chose because it has an intolerance to milk.
+Or it spits up the formula you meticulously chose because it is intolerant to milk.

 “I don’t know what’s more exhausting about parenting: the getting up early, or acting like you know what you’re doing.” ― Jim Gaffigan, actor, and comedian